Ermlab/PoLitBert/README.md

 General recipe of the final data preparation and model training process:
 1. Prepare huge text file _data.txt_ e.g. Wikipedia text, where each sentence is in a new line and each article is separated by two new lines.
-1. Take 10-15M lines and prepare another file for sentencpiece (vocabulary builder) - again, each sentence is in one line.
+1. Take 10-15M lines and prepare another file for sentencepiece (vocabulary builder) - again, each sentence is in one line.
 1. Train sentencepiece vocabulary and save it in fairseq format _vocab.fairseq.txt_.
 1. Encode _data.txt_ with trained sentencepiece model to _data.sp.txt_.
 1. Preprocess _data.sp.txt_ with [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess).